Cornwall Good Seafood Guide logo

 Sustainability Overview

-Since the introduction of a hake recovery plan in the late 1990’s, fishing effort on hake was strictly controlled and now stocks are far larger than they have been for years and fishing effort accoss northern Europe is now at safe levels.
+Hake stocks are within sustainable limits but have begun to decline in recent years.
+Fishing is well managed by quota.
 The majority of hake landed to Cornish ports is caught using gill nets.
-All vessels over 12m long are now using pingers that scare dolphins and other cetaceans away from the nets.
+All vessels over 12m long are now using pingers that scare dolphins and other cetaceans away from the nets, however there are concerns about issues of by catch of elasmobranches (sharks and rays), seals and seabirds and there is little published observer data.
 The Cornish hake gill net fishery was certified as sustainable by the Marine Stewardship Council in 2015.

 Sustainability ratings for this species